Job killers or job savers? The truth about automation, AI, and robotics – From the assembly line to the “thinking line”? – Image: Xpert.Digital

-Smart Factory: Challenges and solutions on the way to intelligent production
+Smart Factory: Challenges and solutions on the path to intelligent production

-Industrial production is going through a phase of profound change.
-New technologies such as artificial intelligence (AI), robotics and automation promise far-reaching changes in almost every industry, from manufacturing and logistics to healthcare and retail.
-Many decision-makers are aware of the immense potential of these technologies and see AI, robotics and automation as the keys to the future.
-At the same time, practice shows that there are still significant hurdles to overcome before intelligent production and process chains can be established across the board.
+Industrial production is undergoing a period of profound transformation.
+New technologies such as artificial intelligence (AI), robotics, and automation promise far-reaching changes in virtually every sector, from manufacturing and logistics to healthcare and retail.
+Many decision-makers are aware of the immense potential of these technologies and view AI, robotics, and automation as the keys to the future.
+At the same time, practical experience shows that significant hurdles still need to be overcome before intelligent production and process chains can become widespread.

-The following examines what obstacles there are on the way to intelligent production, how companies can successfully meet these challenges and what trends and developments are shaping the future of AI, robotics and automation.
-The focus is on a well-founded and understandable presentation: it is about highlighting the most important aspects, explaining the required technical terms and deriving recommendations for action in practice.
+The following section examines the obstacles to intelligent production, how companies can successfully overcome these challenges, and which trends and developments will shape the future of AI, robotics, and automation.
+The focus is on a well-founded and understandable presentation: the aim is to highlight the most important aspects, explain the necessary technical terms, and derive practical recommendations.

 Suitable for: